dila3405/AirBnB_clone/README.md

-This is a team project for Airbnb clone
+This is a team project for Airbnb clone.